 Students enrolled at either the PRI or WRC will also have the special opportunity of applying to the newly created Leading Graduate Program in Primatology and Wildlife Science (PWS) offered by Kyoto University.
 This program aims to extend students' skill sets beyond basic research and thereby produce professionals in conservation, welfare, and outreach development.
 To achieve this goal, the PWS Program emphasizes education in wildlife conservation, animal welfare, and skills for outreach programs.
 In addition to offering various extra educational components, inclusive of field- and laboratory-based training practicums, students enrolled in the PWS program benefit from strong financial support for travel- and research-related expenses.
 For more information on the program, please visit the PWS website. *Note that the PWS program will end in March 2020.

-Regular graduate students who experience financial difficulties may be eligible for a full or half tuition waiver depending on academic performance.
+Tuition fees at Kyoto University are 535,800JPY per annum, to be paid in two installments coinciding with each academic semester, with a one-time admission fee of 267,900JPY to be paid after enrollment.
+Admission fees must be paid in all cases, but graduate students who experience financial difficulties may be eligible for a full or half tuition waiver depending on academic performance.
 Since the exemption may be applied for by all degree-seeking students, the selection process is competitive.
+Applications for tuition fees exemption are available from the administration office in the first month of each semester.

 A limited number of scholarships are available for those wishing to study at Kyoto University.
 It should be noted, however, that the selection processes for the scholarships are very competitive, and in most cases applicants are only accepted after entrance to the university.